Nonequilibrium Dynamical Mean Field Theory: an auxiliary Quantum Master Equation approach

-As discussed in detail in Refs.~\cite{schm.78,ha.mu.08,dz.ko.11}, the open-system problem \eqref{rho} can be mapped onto a superhamiltonian acting on a superfermion space with twice as many degrees of freedom (i.e., ``orbitals'').
+As discussed in detail in Refs.~\cite{schm.78,ha.mu.08,dz.ko.11,pros.08}, the open-system problem describing the effective bath can be mapped onto a superhamiltonian acting on a superfermion space with twice as many degrees of freedom (i.e., ``orbitals'').
 This many-body superhamiltonian, corresponding to $i\li$, which is non-hermitian, can be diagonalized by conventional methods within the super-Hilbert space.
-Quite generally (see also \cite{pros.08}), $\li$ has a unique eigenvector with eigenvalue $0$, which corresponds to the steady-state density matrix $\rho_{SS}$.
+Quite generally, $\li$ has a unique eigenvector with eigenvalue $0$, which corresponds to the steady-state density matrix $\rho_{SS}$.
 All other eigenvalues have a negative real part, corresponding to decaying terms.
-With the same formalism, and exploiting the quantum regression theorem~\cite{carmichael1}, one can evaluate correlation functions $C_{AB}(\tau)=\tr A(\tau)B(0)\rho_{SS}$ of any pair of system operators $A$ and $B$, and thus the required Green's function and, in particular, the impurity self energy $\und\Sigma(\omega)$.
+With the same formalism, and exploiting the quantum regression theorem~\cite{carmichael1}, one can evaluate correlation functions $C_{AB}(\tau)=\tr A(\tau)B(0)\rho_{SS}$ of any pair of system operators $A$ and $B$, and thus the required impurity self energy $\und\Sigma(\omega)$.~\cite{supp}

 The noninteracting Green's function for the effective system+bath is necessary in order to extract $\und{\Sigma}(\omega)$ and the bath hybridization function $\und{\Delta}_{\text{eff}}$.
 This can be easily obtained \cite{alt} by observing that the Markovian baths can be exactly represented by two noninteracting fermionic baths in the wide-band limit with chemical potentials $\pm\infty$.
-By taking into account the relation between the matrices $\Gamma$ and the parameters of this bath \cite{details}, one obtains for the noninteracting system Green's function (boldface object represent matrices with indices corresponding to system sites $n$):
+By taking into account the relation between the matrices $\Gamma$ and the parameters of this bath \cite{details}, one obtains for the noninteracting system Green's function (boldface object represent matrices with indices corresponding to system sites $n$): $ \left(\vv G_{0}^{-1}\right)^R=\omega \vv I - \vv E+i(\vv \Gamma^{(1)}+\vv \Gamma^{(2)})$, $\left(\vv G_{0}^{-1}\right)^K=2i(\vv \Gamma^{(1)}- \vv \Gamma^{(2)}) $.